Reece Shearsmith: 2014–2020

+2020–present

 In 2020, he received a nomination for the Laurence Olivier Award for Best Actor in a Supporting Role for his performance as The President and Jon in A Very Expensive Poison at The Old Vic.

 In 2021, he appeared as a contestant in the 4th series of The Great British Bake Off For Stand Up To Cancer.
 For his performance in Series 5 of Inside No. 9, Shearsmith received a nomination for Best Male Comedy Performance at the 2021 British Academy Television Awards.
 In December 2021, Shearsmith and Pemberton toured the UK as Inside No.9: An Evening With Reece Shearsmith and Steve Pemberton answering fan questions and share behind-the-scenes stories from the series.

 In April 2022, Shearsmith once again co-wrote and starred in the seventh series of Inside No. 9.
 The series premiered on 20 April 2022.
 In May 2022, Shearsmith starred as Peter in The Unfriend, alongside Frances Barber and Amanda Abbington.
 The play was written by Steven Moffatt and directed by Mark Gatiss.
 The play transferred to the West End in 2023.
 In September 2022, Shearsmith starred in Tom George's film See How They Run, where he played British film producer John Woolf.

-On the Empire Podcast episode # 532, recorded on 10th September 2022, Shearsmith announced that he had filmed a part in Emerald Fennell's upcoming thriller film Saltburn, about an aristocratic English family.
+In 2023, Shearsmith starred as Professor Ware in Saltburn.

+On 3 May 2024, it was announced that Shearsmith and Pemberton would write and star in a stage adaptation of the series called Inside No. 9 Stage/Fright which opened at the Wyndham's Theatre in London's West End from 18 January 2025 for a limited run until 5 April.
+It was directed by Simon Evans.
+Tickets for the 85 shows were released on 8 May 2024.
+Due to the success of the London run, the show will tour the UK in autumn 2025.

+In 2025, Shearsmith was a contestant in the 20th series of Taskmaster, alongside Ania Magliano, Maisie Adam, Phil Ellis and Sanjeev Bhaskar.

 Personal life

-Shearsmith and his wife, Jane, have two children.